What are the 61 Rules of AA?

 What Is Resentment, and Why Does It Matter?

-It’s something that many recovering alcoholics grapple with but can be highly detrimental to their recovery process.
+It’s something that many recovering alcoholics grapple with, but it can be highly detrimental to their recovery process.
 Why?
 Having feelings of resentment is in direct opposition to the core principles of AA: accepting personal responsibility for a drinking problem, getting rid of pride, and relinquishing control.

 Not only are such feelings harmful to our mental health, but they are tremendously unproductive.
 It is similar to holding a grudge, but it only hurts you in the long run–the person you are upset with is usually oblivious to how you feel.
 Continuing to blame others for your own actions or shortcomings can signal that you’re not in the right mindset to move on to the other steps of AA and gain their full benefit.